delabassee/odl2021-lab/step/strong-encapsulation.md

 [Here's a list](https://cr.openjdk.java.net/~mr/jigsaw/jdk8-packages-strongly-encapsulated) of internal vs exported packages.

 The third one is `java.*`.
-Of course these packages make up the public API but that only extends to public members of public classes.
+Of course, these packages make up the public API but that only extends to public members of public classes.
 Less visible classes and members are just as internal as what we discussed so far.

 💡 In summary, use `java.*`, avoid `sun.*`, be careful with `com.sun.*`.